8 End-of-Year Post Ideas for Your Coworking Space

 7. Resources for Local Entrepreneurs and Freelancers

 You know what coworking people love?
-To be turned on to resources and tools that make their lives easier, their energy better spent, their time more valuable, and their bills smaller.
+To be turned onto resources and tools that make their lives easier, their energy better spent, their time more valuable and their revenue larger.

 There are likely numerous local resources and tools in your town for entrepreneurs and independent professionals.
 Take the time to round up some of the most helpful ones with a blurb about each and a link to learn more.